SinaBaghali/InputData/README.md

 * Nodal load:

-	The load demand in the previous sheet was distributed among all the nodes of the area studied, where each node was allocated a fraction of the load demand based on the assumptions made on the user types, i.e., commercial, industrial, and household users.
+	The load demand on the "Load demand" sheet is distributed among all the load nodes of the test sytem, where each node was allocated a fraction of the load demand based on the assumptions made on the user types, i.e., commercial, industrial, and household users.

 	This sheet provides the ratio of the total load demand that has been assigned on each node.